Vyral/base-template/_posts/2018-05-09-how-texas-buyers-are-feeling-the-rising-interest-rates.md

 {% include youtube.html %}

-If you are looking at buying a home, rising interest rates may affect your ability to afford a home.
-Today I have examples of what can happen when they rise during your home search.
+<center>If you are looking at buying a home, rising interest rates may affect your ability to afford a home.
+Today I have examples of what can happen when they rise during your home search.</center>

 Today I want to talk to you about how interest rates are affecting the real estate market.